TheresaLui/SelfHelpContent_v2/articles/problemscopingques.storsimple/problemscopingques-my-device-appears-offline.md

 			"hints": [{
 					"text": "Include output."
 				}, {
-					"text": "Run <\bold>invoke-hcsdiagnostics -scope network<\bold> and provide output below to assist in troubleshooting the issue."
+					"text": "Run `invoke-hcsdiagnostics -scope network` and provide output below to assist in troubleshooting the issue."
 				}
 			]
 		}